 Anatomy of Sound: Norman Corwin and Media Authorship won the Kraszna-Krausz Best Moving Image Book Award, 2017.

 Spoken Word won the 2012 Association for Recorded Sound Collections Award for Excellence in General Historical Research on Recorded Sound.

-Sound Studies; History of the Record Industry; Film/Music/Video; Media Authorship: Meet David Lynch; Film History; Children’s Media Culture; Indian Cinema; Understanding Creative Industries
+The Art of the Soundtrack; Film History; Children’s Media Culture; Understanding Creative Industries